-Other value issues that are likely to be raised in debates centering on hazard mitigation policies for disabled persons include the following: Shall the death or injury of an individual exposed to a catastrophic event such as an earthquake be given a higher value than the death or injury of an individual exposed to a noncatastrophic occurrence?
-Once made aware of the risks from a natural hazard, should individuals be expected to internalize losses incurred as a result of a natural event?
+Other value-laden issues that are likely to be raised in debates centering on hazard mitigation policies for disabled persons include the following: Shall the death or injury of an individual exposed to a catastrophic event such as an earthquake be given a higher value than the death or injury of an individual exposed to a noncatastrophic occurrence?
+Once made aware of the risks posed by a natural hazard, should individuals be expected to internalize losses incurred as a result of a natural event?
 Should voluntary risk taking with a low probability of causing injury to others be prevented by government intervention?
 How should the costs of hazard reduction be distributed in the population and among levels of government?

-Policies for disabled members of the population are also likely to be shaped by administrative constraints, a category that includes both organizational and institutional practices and the availability of human and material resources.
-Numerous organizational entities should have a role in policy development and implementation in the area of seismic safety policies and programs for disabled persons: federal, state and local governments; legislative bodies; planning and regulatory agencies; the design professions; organizations that develop building codes; disaster preparedness agencies; and related organizations. Α comprehensive approach is needed to address various aspects of the problem, but virtually no integrative efforts have been made to date, but once the problem is identified, organizations and governmental jurisdictions may differ on which mitigation strategies they favor.
+Policies for disabled members of the population are also likely be shaped by administrative constraints, a category of conto straints that includes both organizational and institutional practices and the availability of human and material resources.
+Numerous organizational entities should have a role in policy development and implementation regarding seismic safety and programs for disabled persons: federal, state, and local governments; legislative bodies; planning and regulatory agencies; design professionals; organizations that develop building codes; disaster preparedness agencies; and related organizations.
+A comprehensive approach is needed to address various aspects of the problem, but virtually no integrative efforts have been made to date.
+Even if such integration were initiated, organizations and governmental jurisdictions would, no doubt, differ on which mitigation strategies they favor.
 Moreover, governmental entities typically have rather small staffs and little money for disaster preparedness and may lack the staff expertise to develop specialized programs for disabled persons.

 Finally, any approaches to addressing the problems of disabled persons in earthquakes must necessarily take place within the context of more general attempts to reduce earthquake hazards for all community residents.
-Earthquake hazards, like other issues that are candidates for inclusion on the public policy go through cycles of attention and neglect. agenda, When major earthquakes occur that engage the attention of the public and policymakers and when groups that have a stake in earthquake hazard reduction are well-mobilized, there is a higher probability that new earthquake safety measures will be adopted.
-Efforts to provide more assistance and support to persons who have physiimpairments and to other groups at risk are most likely to cal succeed when overall interests in the earthquake problem is high.
+Earthquake hazards, like other issues that are candidates for inclusion on the public policy agenda, go through cycles of attention and neglect.
+When major earthquakes occur that engage the attention of the public and policy makers and when groups that have a stake in earthquake hazard reduction are well mobilized, there is a higher probability that new earthquake safety measures will be adopted.
+Efforts to provide more assistance and support to persons who have physical impairments and to other groups at risk are most likely to succeed when overall interest in the earthquake problem is high.